ashtonfei/google-apps-script-projects/README.md

 ### Description

-My Google Apps Script projects shared on [:tv: YouTube] (https://www.youtube.com/ashtonfei/), each branch is a project about the video.
+My Google Apps Script projects shared on [:tv: YouTube](https://www.youtube.com/ashtonfei/), each branch is a project about the video.
 You can find the source code about the projects here, branch name is in the video title.
 [![GAS Cover](https://user-images.githubusercontent.com/16481229/135790079-39664e01-b878-4f2c-8f95-26ff1bb9cce8.png)](https://www.youtube.com/ashtonfei/)

 ### All projects